-100. Introductory English (3).
+100. Introductory English.
+(3)

 All students entering first-year College courses will be required to take an entrance examination in the fundamentals of English grammar and composition.
 Those who fail to pass the examination must take the course in Introductory English.
-No credit is given, but the regular charge for tuition is made.
+No credit is given, but the regular charge for tuition will be made.

 101-102.
-College Rhetoric (3).
+College Rhetoric.
+(3)